justbilt/untp/README.md

 ---

-If you have any question, pleast make a [issue](https://github.com/justbilt/untp/issues), thanks!
+If you have any question, just make a [issue](https://github.com/justbilt/untp/issues), thanks!